-The Single Audit Act (PL 98-502) and the Single Audit Act Amendments of 1996 establishes the financial and compliance audit requirements for all state and local government entities that receive federal financial assistance.
-Any such entity receiving more than \$500,000 in federal financial assistance is required to have an audit in accordance with the act and regulations established by the Office of Management and Budget, as shown in the OMB Circular A-133, Audits of States, Local Governments, and Non-profit Organizations.
+The Single Audit Act of 1984 and the Single Audit Act Amendments of 1996 establishes the financial and compliance audit requirements for all state and local government entities that receive federal financial assistance.
+Any such entity that expends \$750,000 or more during the entity's fiscal year in federal financial awards must have a single or program-specific audit conducted for that year in accordance with the provision of Sec.
+200.501 of the Uniform Guidance Circular 2 CFR Part 200, Subpart F, established by the Office of Management and Budget.
 Those entities that receive funds under only one federal program may elect to have a program specific audit, in accordance with the act and regulations.